setms/book/docs/requirements/digest/elicitation.md

   Non-functional requirements are often assumed.
 - **Implied requirements** are those that are necessary because of another requirement.
 - Different user classes have different requirements, so make sure to involve representatives of all user classes.
+  For instance, the sponsor may not use the product directly, but may need KPIs that the product must collect measurements for.
 - High-level requirements are often too vague.
   Decomposing them into more detail may bring to light other requirements, including implied ones.
 - Another source of missed requirements stem from error conditions.